 Education

-• PhD, Duquesne University
+- PhD, Duquesne University

 Biography

-Lane Grafton is a visiting lecturer whose teaching interests include public speaking, public argument, philosophy of communication, and rhetorical theory.
+Lane Grafton is a part time lecturer whose teaching interests include public speaking, public argument, philosophy of communication, and rhetorical theory.
 His pedagogy emphasizes the practical application of theoretical concepts.
 In the classroom, he offers students an opportunity for intellectual growth through critical inquiry.
 His dialectical method challenges students to consider the depths of a given subject matter.
 Additionally, his twenty years of marketplace experience offers students unique insights into the professional world.
 Dr. Grafton’s research interests consider the intersection of media ecology, religion, philosophy of communication, and classical rhetoric.

 Before joining the University of Pittsburgh, he served as an adjunct faculty member at Duquesne University.
 In addition, his professional career includes experience in the manufacturing, banking, and retail industries, serving as a Systems Design Manager, Branch Manager, and Retail Associate Manager.